 A professional architectural designer and founding partner of CICADA, James Catalano is head of design and technology research at CICADA, implementing aerial photogrammetry, 3D printing, and scan-to-BIM.
 He specializes in digital modeling, 3D printing, laser scanning, aerial photography, video editing, and video animation, with over a decade of experience modeling high definition buildings and objects throughout the country.
 Notable projects include 800,000 square feet of 3D modeling and 1.8 million square feet of digital modeling quality control for the New Orleans’ Mercedes Benz Superdome, and a full documentation and renovation of the Historic Landmark Theater renovation at 1733 Constantinople, utilized for historic tax credit documentation.
 James kickstarted his architectural design career in disaster recovery, designing hundreds of homes for families who experienced catastrophic flooding in Louisiana and Texas.
 James's approach to construction and design is highly collaborative, exercising a bold and expressive aesthetic while remaining environmentally sensitive and consciously attuned to each client’s specific needs.

 A native of New Orleans, James graduated with a Bachelor of Architecture from the Louisiana State University College of Art and Design, during which time he also studied at the Washington Alexandria Architecture Consortium (WAAC).
 Prior to CICADA, James and his wife Adrienne co-founded a digital modeling and fabrication business, Future Factory 3D.
-Alongside his architectural work, James reinvests in the community by teaching courses on the basics of 3D printing and 3D scanning and co-hosting The Swarm podcast.
+Alongside his architectural work, James reinvests in the community by teaching courses on the basics of 3D printing and 3D scanning and by co-hosting The Swarm podcast.

 Licensed in both New York and Louisiana, Matt DeCotiis has worked on projects ranging in scale from small residential to large commercial projects in New York City and New Orleans.
 As a founding partner of CICADA, Matt uses his extensive experience in master planning, development, zoning review, and contemporary design to contribute a macro vision and modern aesthetic to CICADA’s team.
 Honing his design skills while working in Seville, Spain and New York City, he provides an international modern aesthetic to all of the projects he works on, while grounding his design approach in a celebration of the region’s rich history.